Twitchkidd/gfcom-dep-2020/content/blog/el-perro/index.md

 I really don't like how the tabs are right now, component-wise, but I want to get the rest of this design more filled out here first.

 Hooof, mobile done, at least Index.
-I guess now would be the right time to wire up Layout ...
+I guess now would be the right time to wire up Layout ... pheeew, done with the markup, for the moment.
+Doesn't exactly build yet, though, definitely made up some variables and functions there.
+Wonder how many errors in the build tool ...
+13, NICE!
+11!
+10!
+Good enough for now, time to take Dawa out again!